shannon189/Tribute-Page/README.md

 # Tribute-Page
 ========

-...This tribute page is for Steven Gould, the impressive author of the Jumper series, a series of four books whose names are:
+⋅⋅⋅This tribute page is for Steven Gould, the impressive author of the Jumper series, a series of four books whose names are:

 1. Jumper
 2. Reflex